 How PCB Manufacturing Process Done in PCBWay

 Then all the boards will go through the most stringent tests other than the basic visual check.
-They adopt most of the testing and inspecting equipment used in the industry, such as Flying Probe Tester, X-Ray Inspection Machine, Automated Optical Inspection (AOI) Machine.
+They adopt most of the testing and inspecting equipment used in the industry, such as Flying Probe Tester, X-Ray Inspection Machine, and Automated Optical Inspection (AOI) Machine.
 PCBWay are having 50+ new engineers on the daily basis around the world using PCBs for their work, who trust for their reliable quality.
-They produce high-quality pink, orange, grey, even transparent solder mask.
-Moreover, according to people needs, they can also provide Black core PCB.
+They produce high-quality pink, orange, grey, and even transparent solder mask.
+Moreover, according to people’s needs, they can also provide Black core PCB.
 Check it out for a High-Quality PCB solder mask.
 There are some pictures below of the new colours of solder musks.

 Features of PCBWay

-PCB Prototyping & Manufacturing: PCBWay produces FR-4 and Aluminum boards and advanced PCBs like Rogers, HDI, Flexible and Rigid-Flex boards, at a very reasonable price.
+PCB Prototyping & Manufacturing: PCBWay produces FR-4 and Aluminum boards and advanced PCBs like Rogers, HDI, and Flexible and Rigid-Flex boards, at a very reasonable price.
 Just check this Instant Quote to order premium PCBs for your hobby projects.